-Once your account is ready, download the Garmin Spotify app from Garmin’s Connect IQ store to your smartwatch from your phone.
-You’ll then be prompted to sign into your Spotify account from your smartphone.
-Once signed in, switch back over to your watch, navigate to the music widget, and select the playlists and podcasts you’d like to sync to your Garmin.
+Once your account is ready, download the Garmin Spotify app from Garmin’s Connect IQ store to your smartwatch.
+You’ll be prompted to sign in to your Spotify account from your smartphone.
+Once you’re signed in, switch back over to your watch, navigate to the music widget, and select the playlists and podcasts you’d like to sync to your Garmin.

 How to sync Amazon Music with your Garmin device

 Amazon Music is another popular music streaming app, especially for those who are already Amazon Prime subscribers.
 Garmin added Amazon Music support to its devices in August 2019.

 Again, you’ll need an Amazon Music Unlimited subscription (sign up here) to use the service on your watch.
 A 30-day free trial is available for new users.
 Or, if you’re simply an Amazon Prime member and haven’t signed up for Music Unlimited separately, it should work for you just fine.